joostdecock/site/_includes/pattern-docs/carlton.md

 #### Seam allowance
 This pattern comes with 2cm seam allowance by default, because coats can use a bit more seam allowance.

-However, sometimes only have of the seam allowance is used to reduce bulk.
+However, sometimes only half of the seam allowance is used to reduce bulk.
 Keep an eye out for these mixed seam allowances.

 #### Canvas and interfacing